 In this activity, as part of a year-long, 30-credit module, 25 final year Communication and Media students were asked to produce a 3 minute e-learning video about a theory or skill that is relevant to their field of study.
 The videos were aimed at 16-19 year olds who are studying or interested in the subject and are accessible to a general audience.

-Prior to assessment, students publish their videos on a YouTube channel entitled ‘Media/Pool’, established by the module leader, to a playlist entitled ‘Media/Geek’.
+Prior to assessment, students publish their videos on our YouTube channel: 'Media/Pool', established by the module leader, to a playlist entitled ‘Media/Geek’.
 Students then promote their videos using their social networks to encourage views of the video and user engagements such as likes, comments and shares.

 The aims of the activity are threefold.
 First, students develop understanding of how to use video as a communicative tool by learning about the characteristics of effective e-learning videos and applying those practices within their own production.
 In preparation for the task we explore pedagogic research on e-learning videos.
 One study for example found that videos that are short (3-6 minutes), are shot as if the presenter is holding a one-to-one conversation with the viewer and/or contain continuous pencasting animations (of the type regularly featured in Khan Academy videos), are more effective in helping viewers maintain engagement with the video and retain and understand video content than videos that are longer, shot from the back of a large lecture theatre and/or contain static visuals such as PowerPoint slides (Guo et al 2014).